marijnh/Eloquent-JavaScript/03_functions.md

 {{index [binding, "from parameter"]}}

-The explicit `local` binding from the `wrapValue` example isn't really needed, since a parameter is itself a local binding.
+The explicit `local` binding from the `wrapValue` example isn't really needed since a parameter is itself a local binding.

 {{index [function, "model of"]}}